ansys/pyedb/doc/source/getting_started/installation.rst

 Install from a Python file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-AEDT already includes CPython 3.7, which can be used to run PyEDB.
-In a virtual environment,
+ANSYS AEDT installation already provides a python interpreter, which can be used to run PyEDB in a virtual environment,
 you can run PyEDT using CPython 3.7 9or CPython 3.7 through 3.10 from AEDT 2023 R2).

 You can install PyEDB offline using a wheelhouse, which is a ZIP file containing all